Interpolating between multi-center microstate geometries: Discussions

 See Figure \ref{fig:puzzle} for an example.
-In CFT, it is easy to write down the interpolating state, as in \eqref{hlla17May21}:
+In CFT, it is easy to write down the interpolating state, as in~\eqref{hlla17May21}:

 Just as \eqref{hlla17May21}, this is an eigenstate of $J_R$ and a certain linear combination of $J_L$ and $J_R$.
 This suggests that the bulk dual has a helical structure similar to the helical Lunin-Mathur profile that we studied.
-When reduced to $\bbR^3$, it is likely to be described by a harmonic solution involving codimension-2 sources slimier to the one studied in this note.
+When reduced to $\bbR^3$, it is likely to be described by a solution involving codimension-2 sources similar to the one studied in this note.
 Constructing such solutions would be very interesting for understanding black hole microstates, because the state $\ket{++}_{k,n}$ in the background of $\ket{++}_{1}$ is a stringy state in AdS$_3\times S^3$ \cite{Lunin:2002fw,Gomis:2002qi,Gava:2002xb}, which is a key for understanding the fractional and higher modes responsible for the entropy.
 The technique developed in this note should be useful for such construction.
+Note, however, that the interpolating states in CFT such as \eqref{epwf21Jun21} are non-BPS when perturbed away from the orbifold point \cite{Gava:2002xb,Hampton:2018ygz}.
+Our harmonic function techniques will be directly useful only if such states are actually BPS in supergravity.
+Such a possibility is not outrageous, because of the observed correspondence between BPS states in the CFT at the orbifold point and multi-center solutions in supergravity \cite{Bena:2011zw}.

-In \cite{Heidmann:2018vky}, the moduli space of the multi-center codimension-3 solutions for small numbers of D6- and D2-branes was investigated.
+Relatedly, in \cite{Heidmann:2018vky}, the moduli space of the multi-center codimension-3 solutions for small numbers of D6- and D2-branes was investigated.
 They found that, for one D6- and three D2-branes, the number of solutions agrees with the prediction from quiver quantum mechanics, although for more D6-branes the number of multi-center solutions is less than the prediction.
 It would be interesting to explore the moduli space of multi-center solutions including codimension-2 sources.
 The results in this note should be useful for such exploration.